apollographql/apollo-kotlin/CONTRIBUTING.md

 Using Kotlin's (or other dependencies') experimental or internal APIs, such as the ones marked with `@ExperimentalCoroutinesApi` should be avoided as much as possible (exceptions can be made for native/JS targets only when no other option is available).
-Indeed, applications using a certain version of Apollo Android could use a more up-to-date version of these APIs than the one used when building the library, causing crashes or other issues.
+Indeed, applications using a certain version of Apollo Kotlin could use a more up-to-date version of these APIs than the one used when building the library, causing crashes or other issues.

 We also have the `@ApolloExperimental` annotation which can be used to mark APIs as experimental, for instance when